department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/Patterns/update-prefilled-information/Help users to update prefilled information.md

 ## How to design and build
 ### Anatomy or layout details
-This pattern involves these types of pages found in VA.gov forms:
+This pattern involves these types of pages found in VA forms:

 - **Personal information page:** Usually the first page of a form after the user signs in.
 Has personal details that typically cannot be edited online, like name, date of birth, Social Security number, etc.
 - **Prefill check page:** Any page of a form that displays prefilled information users can edit within the form.